Guama1239/neiu-cs-321/README.md

  relationship.

 # **Server-Side Components:**
-* In order to achieve this objective, the need of a design for database environment arises.
+* In order to achieve this objective, the need of a design for database environment arises for the proper storing, optimize retrieval and encryption of patients’ sensitive data.

 * ![Demo](db_pic.PNG)